Wednesday, September 30, 2009

 The other day I decided to set this great MCM metal trash can, black with silver deer on it, on the washstand my the counter and have him throw everything in there.

 It looks pretty good, but it is a bit tall so I spent some time trolling Etsy trying to find a type of atomic container or planter or large bowl to use.
-I did not find anything I wanted, but I found so
+I did not find anything I wanted, but I found some great atomic housewares I want, but do not need.

 Here are a few: